[email protected]

 • Design and Tolerance:

-• Exploring how knowledge of 16 gauge aluminum thickness aids in designing precise components
+• Exploring how knowledge of 16 gauge aluminium thickness aids in designing precise components

 • Discussing the importance of accounting for thickness in achieving proper fit and functionality